jemathews0/robo_sim/README.md

 * check for collisions and output a message on the `collision` topic if a collision occurs
 * simulate the lidar and output a message on the `lidar` topic with sensor measurements
 * simulate landmark detection and output a message on the `landmarks` topic with detected landmarks

+The visualizer script does the following:

+* listen for inputs on the `state` and `lidar` topics
 * draw a nice illustration of the robot in the environment

 ## Sending and receiving ZeroMQ messages